I export seafood from Great Britain

 - Sold, distributed, or transferred by other forms to the EU Single Market.

-See 19.
+See question '19.
 If I move my products to the EU or Northern Ireland before the end of the transition period will I need to use the new health/ID marks?’ for more information.